 2. Reward your Customers for their Loyalty

-Rather than lowering and increasing your prices depending on season or offering huge discounts when the occupancy is low, offering special promotions to returning customers or to other deserving customers on the hotel’s booking engine will increase loyalty and brand perception.
+Don't just drop or increase your prices depending on the season or offer huge discounts when the occupancy is low.
+Offer special promotions to returning customers or to other deserving customers on the hotel's booking engine.
+This will increase loyalty and brand perception.

 3. Optimize Hotel Website

-The Hotel’s website should reflect the experience customers will have when going to the hotel.
-The website must also provide easy navigation, engaging photos, and relevant content to increase conversations.
+The hotel's website should reflect the experience customers will have when going to the hotel.
+The website must also provide easy navigation, engaging photos, and relevant content.

 4. Create Backlinks to Hotel Site